The sword of truth

 Pakal’s sarcophagus lid was made of a single stone.
 Rectangular in shape, it weighed several tons.
 There were carvings on the top and sides which narrated events from his life and those of his royal forebears.
 The southern side recorded the date of his birth and the date of his death.
 The massive lid could not even fit down the stairways—Pakal’s tomb was sealed first and the temple was built upon it later.

 Kʼinich Janaab Pakal means “Great Sun Shield” in classical Maya.
-Here we are reminded of Psalm 84:11 “the Lord God is a sun and a shield” which is really a reference to the Reuleaux triangle and its emergence from the triquetra.
+Here we are reminded of Psalm 84:11 “the Lord God is a sun and a shield” which is really a reference to the Merkaba.
 Pakal expanded Palenque’s power in the Maya states and initiated a building program that produced some of Maya civilisation’s finest art and architecture.
-One of the most enduring and enigmatic relics from this great leader was the lid of his sarcophagus:
+One of the most enigmatic relics from this great leader was the lid of his sarcophagus:

 Above: Pakal being reborn into eternal life

 On top is a bird wearing a jewelled pectoral and bearing sacred mirror markings on its forehead and tail.
 The cut shell on his head and other deity markers identify him as Itzam Ye, the avian form of Itzamna, a sky god who participated in the creation of the world.
-We might interpret this bird as the kite of purity and peace.
+All of the background art in this composition is portrayed recursively.

 Above Pakal, we find the Sword of Truth thrusting downwards into his belly.
 As an inverted triangle, the tip of the dagger refers to purification.
 Here we experience the sword (sacrum) cleanly piercing the body of man.
 This symbolic action sacrifices physical bondage to release a path to enlightened freedom.
-This is the World Tree.
+This is the World Tree that is portrayed as a fractal and hence is difficult to recognise artistically.

 Impaled on the dagger balances Pakal, who is depicted realistically.
 Even his attire is recognisable and can be identified from Maya culture.
 Pakal himself is balanced at the navel with his body arranged in the “V” shape of the sacrum.
 His hands are twisted with his left facing downwards and the right facing upwards—a reference to the female and male polarities within the human body.